-NOTE: Aggressor penalties should be called in a one-sided fight as well as when the player continues after being directed and clearly refuses to stop fighting.
+NOTE: Aggressor penalties should be called when the player continues to fight after being directed to stop.
 If both players are still willing combatants, then the aggressor should not be called.
-(Modified 2013)
+(Modified 2015)

-- What penalty(s) are assessed to two player/goalkeepers' involved in a fight? - A Both player/goalkeeper(s) will be assessed a 5 minute major for fighting and a game misconduct, plus any other penalties assessed.
+- Q What penalty(s) are assessed to two player/goalkeepers' involved in a Fight? - A Both player/goalkeeper(s) will be assessed a 5 minute major for fighting and a game misconduct, plus any other penalties assessed.
 (Added 2013)

-- ?
-What penalty(s) will be assessed to Team A player/goalkeeper who is the clear instigator/aggressor in a fight with Team B player/goalkeeper? - A The "clear" instigator/aggressor player/goalkeeper will receive a 5 minute major & game misconduct for the instigator/aggressor (Rule 45 b), 5 minute major & game misconduct for fighting (Rule 45a), and a game misconduct for 2 major penalties (Rule 77c).
+- Q What penalty(s) will be assessed to Team A player/goalkeeper who is the clear instigator/aggressor in a fight with Team B player/goalkeeper? - A The "clear" instigator/aggressor player/goalkeeper will receive a 5 minute major & game misconduct for the instigator/aggressor (Rule 45 b), 5 minute major & game misconduct for fighting (Rule 45a), and a game misconduct for 2 major penalties (Rule 77c).